 To be honest the pricing is more than reasonable.
-I have seen some other stores add 100s of dollars onto the price for similar plates and designs so kudos to Custom Art for keeping prices reasonably affordable.
+I have seen some other stores add 100s of dollars to the price for similar plates and designs so kudos to Custom Art for keeping prices reasonably affordable.

 Other options to the right of the screen include cable type and socket type.
 Recessed will cost you an additional 10 EUR or you can opt for the free non-recessed connector option.
-Cable choices are 2-pin in grey or black free of charge or an optional grey cable with inline remote and mic for an additional 25 EUR.
+Cable choices are 2-pin in grey or black free of charge or an optional grey cable with an inline remote and mic for an additional 25 EUR.